hmmhdnr/npat_pqbp5/README.md

 It consists of two sheets containing search results of SNPs of PQBP5 and related research papers as below:

 * a list of SNPs related to PQBP5 acquired from dbSNP ( https://www.ncbi.nlm.nih.gov/snp/ )
-* a list of research papers associated with polyQ disease and SNP/GWAS dataset searched from PubMed ( https://pubmed.ncbi.nlm.nih.gov/ )
+* a list of research papers associated with polyQ disease and SNP/GWAS dataset searched in PubMed ( https://pubmed.ncbi.nlm.nih.gov/ )

 ## custom code
 A custom function in Microsoft Excel was used to check wherther SNPs mentioned in research papers are included in a list of SNPs from dbSNP (see "query_and_result" datasheet in the atached Excel file).